csiro-risk-assessment/mozzie/README.md

 # Mosquito lifecycle, diffusion and advection

-## Administration and Legal
+## Contributing

 Australia's Commonwealth Scientific and Industrial Research Organisation (CSIRO) welcomes contributions to this code.
 The recommended method is to:

 1. Submit an Issue on github, describing the reasons for your potential contribution;
 2. Engage in discussions with CSIRO staff on github regarding the best architecture, etc, for your contribution;
 3. When your contribution is ready, issue a Pull Request on github.

 CSIRO does not guarantee to inspect such contributions, nor accept them into the code.

+## Licensing and disclaimers

+This code is released under a GPLv3 license.
+To discuss other licenses, please contact CSIRO via github.

+Copyright (c) 2024 Commonwealth Scientific and Industrial Research Organisation (CSIRO) ABN 41 687 119 230.

 CSIRO does not make any guarantees of accuracy or relevance of the code.
 CSIRO does not guarantee the code has no security vulnerabilities.
 CSIRO does not guarantee to bug-fix or security-fix the code.
 CSIRO reserves the right to "retire" the code and make no further changes.

-This code is released under a GPLv3 license.

 ## How to build and test the code